cardano-scaling/website/monthly/2024-04-monthly.md

 As one can see from past quarters, opening up the governance of scalability projects is a recurring theme and of highest priority.
 Ironically, the proposed work items above were mostly shaped and prioritised in private discussions between IOI and PaloIT.
 We will need to open discussions of what is valuable to build, to gather feedback and ensure individual projects tie into a compelling and _fundable_ portfolio across the whole ecosystem.

-A first glimpse of this already happened at the Builder Fest where a spontaneous (open space) session on "the future of Hydra and Mithril" spawned great interest and new ideas like
+A first glimpse of this already happened at the Buidler Fest where a spontaneous (open space) session on "the future of Hydra and Mithril" spawned great interest and new ideas like

 - Shallow node would be interesting
 - Once per epoch Mithril-signed ledger state